lanl/dsi/docs/examples_user.rst

     :scale: 35%
     :align: center

     ER Diagram of same data.
-However, there is now an additional foreign key from 'output' to 'input'
+However, there is now an additional primary/foreign key relation from "input" to "output"